-Special Report: HHS chief Azar had aide, former dog breeder, steer pandemic task force
+Special Report: Former Labradoodle breeder tapped to lead U.S. pandemic task force

 That same day, during the first Coronavirus Task Force briefing, Azar told the public: “I want to stress: The risk of infection for Americans remains low.”

 The United States, he said, had taken adequate precautions.
-Travel restrictions and 14 day quarantines on Americans who had been to Wuhan, where the virus originated, were imposed.
+Travel restrictions and 14-day quarantines on Americans who had been to Wuhan, where the virus originated, were imposed.
 Americans returning from other parts of China had to self-quarantine.

 The next week, on February 7, in another press conference, Azar repeated the message.
 “The immediate risk to the American public is low at this time,” he announced.